 This minor is designed to give you a hands-on look at how archaeological evidence is discovered, processed, conserved, analyzed, and used to explain the past.
 It can be added to any four year major, but will be most suited for students in the four-year Bible Exposition and Exegesis or Biblical Studies majors.
 The archaeology program combines 12 credit hours of classroom instruction with a required four-week, 6 credit field study course in Israel.
 You will get a chance to participate in an actual archaeological excavation where you can make a contribution to this field.
 This minor is preparation for continued study in archaeology or for graduate studies in theology/biblical studies.

-- Develop a student’s ability to handle archaeological data accurately, to think logically, and to make
+- Develop the ability to handle archaeological data accurately, to think logically, and to make

 precise arguments based on evidence.

-- Train students to employ archaeological data in their exegesis and exposition of the Bible.
+- Learn to employ archaeological data in their exegesis and exposition of the Bible.

-- Prepare students for entrance into an M.A. program in Anthropology, Archaeology, or Biblical
+- Develop the necessary skills and knowledge for entrance into an M.A. program in Anthropology, Archaeology, or Biblical Archaeology.

 - Introduction to Archaeology/Old Testament Archaeology (ARC 102)

 - Archaeology of the Second Temple Period (ARC 202)

 - History and Literature of the Second Temple Period (HIS 372) or History of the Ancient Near East (HIS 410)